rushmi0/rushmi0/README.md

 - 🎓 I'm currently studying Information Technology.

-- 💡 In my free time, I write code related to Bitcoin and delve into learning more about it.
-I also run a ⚡ Bitcoin LN node and explore Nostr Protocols.
+[//]: # (- 💡 In my free time, I write code related to Bitcoin and delve into learning more about it.
+I also run a ⚡ Bitcoin LN node and explore Nostr Protocols.)